marwoj/seed-spring-vue-aws-ec2/README.md

 ## Readme covers

 - [Prerequisites](#prerequisites) - what you need to install to run project
-- [Running on localhost](#running-on-localhost) - how to start application at localhost, using build tools or docker
+- [Running on localhost](#running-on-localhost) - how to start application, using build tools or docker
 - [Setup required for EC2](#setup-required-for-ec2) - how to create AWS account and run EC2
 - [Elastic IP address assigned to EC2 instance](#elastic-ip-address-assigned-to-ec2-instance) - how to run application
   on EC2 and access it using IP address